Chopsticks: Learning aids

-The most popular chopstick learning aid is arguably the wrapper-sleeve-and-rubber-band model, which is used in ethnic restaurants around the world.
+The most popular chopstick learning aid is arguably the wrapper-sleeve-and-rubber-band model, which is used in East Asian restaurants around the world.
 These are mostly operated like tweezers, or tongs.
 While they are useful for picking up food, they do not help learners acquire the standard grip.
 Many similar chopstick inventions can be found on the market, such as Kwik Stix.
 Some inventions combine other utensils with chopsticks.
 These include The Chork, the Fork and Knife Chopsticks, etc.

 Some learning aids help learners with the initial placement of fingers, per standard grip.
 This can be done by making "index finger", "thumb tip", or equivalent labels at the right places on chopsticks.
 Often these chopsticks will have finger-shaped grooves carved out of sticks, to further help learners find the right placement.
 Other finger placement chopsticks instead carve circumferential grooves into sticks, in place of finger-shaped ones.

 Some learning aids allow users to wield two sticks as extensions of their fingers, without the exact finger dynamics required by the standard grip.
 Some models provide hoops through which fingers can move the top chopstick as an exoskeleton of these fingers.
 Other models use finger-shaped tabs instead to achieve the same, for both top and bottom sticks.
 Yet other models combine finger placement features with the above.
 Usually these models connect the two chopsticks with a bridge and a hinge, holding the two sticks in the right configuration on behalf of users.

 Chopstick customs, manners and etiquette

-Chopsticks are used in many parts of the world and principles of etiquette are similar, but finer points can differ from region to region.
+Chopsticks are used in many parts of Asia and principles of etiquette are similar, but finer points can differ from region to region.
 Chopstick manners were gradually shaped to work with a culture's particular dietary varieties and habit.
 Etiquette developed for primarily individual servings eaten on the floor (or tatami in the case of Japan) could be different from communal meals eaten around a table while seated on chairs.
 The need for serving or communal chopsticks similarly differ.
 In some cultures it is customary to lift a bowl to the mouth, when the only eating utensil used is chopsticks.
 In other cultures, lifting a bowl closer to the mouth is frowned upon as equivalent to begging, as the local custom is to use chopsticks for chunky food, and a spoon for liquid food.

 In chopstick-using countries, holding chopsticks incorrectly reflects negatively on a child's parents and home environment.
 There are frequent news articles on the alarming decline of children's abilities to use chopsticks correctly.
 Similarly, stabbing food due to one's inability to wield chopsticks with dexterity is also frowned upon.

 In general, chopsticks should not be left vertically stuck into a bowl of rice because it resembles the ritual of incense-burning that symbolizes "feeding" the dead.